Atome-FE/llama-node/README.md

 ## Performance related

+We provide prebuild binaries for linux-x64, win32-x64, apple-x64, apple-silicon.
+For other platforms, before you install the npm package, please install rust environment for self built.

-Due to complexity of cross compilation, it is hard for pre-build a binary that fits your platform needs with best performance.
+Due to complexity of cross compilation, it is hard for pre-building a binary that fits all platform needs with best performance.

-Currently I would strongly suggest you do a manual compilation.
+If you face low performance issue, I would strongly suggest you do a manual compilation.
 Otherwise you have to wait for a better pre-compiled native binding.
 I am trying to investigate the way to produce a matrix of multi-platform supports.

+### Manual compilation (from node_modules)

+The following steps will allow you to compile the binary with best quality on your platform

+- Pre-request: install rust

+- Under node_modules/@llama-node/core folder

+    ```shell
+    npm run build
+    ```

-### Manual compilation
+### Manual compilation (from source)

 The following steps will allow you to compile the binary with best quality on your platform